monocle2ai/monocle/src/monocle_apptrace/README.md

 ## Monocle Concepts

 ### Traces
-Traces are the full view of a single end-to-end application KPI eg Chatbot application to provide a response to end user’s question.
+Traces are the full view of a single end-to-end application execution.

+Examples of traces include one response to end user’s question by a chatbot app.
 Traces consists of various metadata about the application run including status, start time, duration, input/outputs etc. It also includes a list of individual steps aka “spans with details about that step.It’s typically the workflow code components of an application that generate the traces for application runs.

 Traces are collections of spans.